EnzoBnl/enzobnl/pl.md

 *p = 2;
 // at this point a == 2 and *p == 2

+// let's make variable `trash` hold memory range
+// on the STACK, that can contains the data of 2 `int`s
+// (8 bytes, not initialized):
+int trash[2];

 // let's make variable `p` hold a memory address of
-// an allocated memory range on the STACK,
+// the allocated memory range hold by variable `trash` on the STACK. p = trash;
-// that can contains the data of 2 `int`s (8 bytes, not initialized):
-int trash[2];
-p = trash;
 // with initialization:
 int ones[2] = {1, 1};